 To date, we have not experienced any difficulty maintaining our import licenses.
 However, due to the varied regulations governing the manufacture and sale of nutritional products in the various markets, we have found it necessary to reformulate many of our products or develop new products in order to comply with such local requirements.
 In the United States, we are also subject to a consent decree with the FTC and various state regulatory agencies arising out of investigations that occurred in the early 1990s of certain alleged unsubstantiated product and earnings claims made by our distributors.
 The consent decree requires us to, among other things, supplement our procedures to enforce our policies, not allow our distributors to make earnings representations without making certain average earnings disclosures, and not allow our distributors to make unsubstantiated product claims.
-Compliance with the anti terrorism regulations of the US has caused some delays in customs but these situations have been resolved by working with the US customs officials and training our vendors and market staff in the guidelines.
-The FTC recently approved, effective December 1, 2009, revisions to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, that impose disclosure of typical results and any material connections between an endorser and the company they are endorsing.
+Compliance with the anti terrorism regulations of the United States has caused some delays in customs but these situations have been resolved by working with the United States customs officials and training our vendors and market staff in the guidelines.
+Effective December 1, 2009, the FTC approved revisions to its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, that restrict marketing to those results obtained by a "typical" consumer and require disclosure of any material connections between an endorser and the company or products they are endorsing.

-We also develop technologically-advanced business tools designed to help our distributors effectively market our Nu Skin and Pharmanex products.
-For example, during the last several years we have introduced our Pharmanex BioPhotonic Scanner in many of our markets around the world as well as our Galvanic Spa System.
+Our Pharmanex BioPhotonic Scanner and our Galvanic Spa System are technologically advanced business tools designed to help our distributors effectively market our Nu Skin and Pharmanex products.
 These tools are subject to the regulations of various health, consumer protection and other governmental authorities around the world.
 These regulations vary from market to market and affect whether our business tools are required to be registered as medical devices, the claims that can be made with respect to these tools, who can use them, and where they can be used.
 We have been subject to regulatory inquiries in the United States, Japan, and other countries with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
-Any determination that medical device clearance is required for one of our tools could require us to expend significant time and resources in order to meet the stringent standards imposed on medical device companies or prevent us from marketing the product.
-For example, we are not able to market the Galavanic Spa System in Taiwan or Colombia as a result of the regulatory restrictions in these markets.
+Any determination that medical device clearance is required for one of our products, in a market where we currently market and sell such product as a cosmetic or non-medical device, could require us to expend significant time and resources in order to meet the additional stringent standards imposed on medical device companies or prevent us from marketing the product.
+For example, in Indonesia, Thailand, Taiwan and Colombia we are not able to market the Galvanic Spa System without registering it as a medical device.
 We are also subject to regulatory constraints on the claims that can be made with respect to the use of our business tools.